 After clicking the (+) button to add source, you will be given a number of options.
 Simply click on “image” from the list.

 After clicking on “image”, you will be given a box that asks you to set a name for your image.
 Type a name and click on “OK”.

 Once you have done that, select “browse” from the window below to find and add your image.

 After you have confirmed the selection, you will see your image on top of your video stream or preview window.

 You can click and drag on the red squares from overlay to resize the image.
 You can also click and hold anywhere inside the red square to drag the overlay around the preview window.

 Websites that provide free and premium overlays

 We aren’t all graphic designers, but, fortunately, there are both paid and free overlays available to download from various websites.
 These OBS overlays are suitable for just about any use case — from general webcam stream designs to custom alerts for your stream.

 Below are some of the premium OBS overlays that are reasonably priced.
 Here you will find a lot of professional-looking high-end stream overlay templates that are suitable for gamers, casual streamers, and businesses alike.
 These templates will be compatible with most of the streaming video providers that you will be looking to broadcast to.

 - Nerd or Die - Overlays and alerts focusing mainly on gamers and hobby streams.
-In addition to premium overlays, the site also offers customizable alert box designs for donations and new subscribers.
+In addition to premium overlays, the site also offers customizable alert box widgets of OBS that help you attract donations and new subscribers.